 When we model chemical reactions, we normally use simple differential equations.
-If we have an irreversible reaction, A+B→C, you might say $\frac{dX_A}{dt} = -kX_AX_B$ where $X_i$ is the concentration of species i.
+If we have an irreversible reaction, $A+B\rightarrow C$, you might say $\frac{dX_A}{dt} = -kX_AX_B$ where X_i is the concentration of species i.
 If we have a few molecules of type A or B, this may not be a useful model.
 The concentration of molecules A and B is so low, that they do not often collide.
-If you double $X_A$ , you do not always see the reaction rate double.
-In biology there may be only 10's of copies of a promoter in some cells.
-If the promoter is switched on, a gene is activated, an enzyme synthesised and you see the reaction, $A+B\rightarrow C$ .
-Sometimes, the promoter is not able to bind to DNA before it is degraded, so the reaction does not take place at all.
+If you double X_A , you do not always see the reaction rate double.
+In biology there may be only 10's of copies of a transcription factor in some cells.
+If the promoter is switched on, a gene is activated, an enzyme synthesised and you see the reaction, $A+B\rightarrow C$.
+Sometimes, the promoter is not able to bind before it is degraded, so the reaction does not take place at all.

 In finance, you may have a model for supply and demand and attempt to find the point where they are equal.
 If you only have a few customers, this may not be a good predictor of the price.
-A product may or may not be sold depending on whether one of the few bidders is interested in buying on a particular day.
+A product may or may not be sold depending on whether one of the few buyers is interested on a particular day.
 In football, one team may be 10 % better than another, but this is not very useful in predicting the outcome.
 A football Tor/Goal is an infrequent event.
-In 1977,

-Gillespie proposed a method which is very useful for simulating chemical kinetics of low frequency events and football games.
+In 1977, Gillespie proposed a method1 which is useful for simulating the kinetics of low frequency events and football games.

 In this Übung, one must write a program to implement part of Gillespie's algorithm.
+In a later Übung, we run a version of the full algorithm.